kltng/cataloger-mcp/references.md

 ## Testing with MCP Inspector

 The MCP Inspector is a visual testing tool specifically designed for MCP servers.
-Here's how to use it with your LCSH MCP server:
+Here's how to use it with your cataloger mcp server:

 ### Step 1: Install MCP Inspector